 2. 1926-1967.
 The experiment was sub-divided into five 'Sections' (I - V) in 1926, crossing the treatment strips at right angles.
 These were bare fallowed sequentially to control weeds.
 Fallowing was mainly in a five year rotation of fallow with four successive crops of wheat.
 In 1955 Section I was divided into two; IA received herbicides as required and was no longer fallowed, IB continued in the five year cycle.
 In 1955 Section V was divided into two; VB received a single application of lime, VA did not.
 In 1963 Section VB was no longer fallowed and received herbicides as required, while VA continued in the five year fallowing cycle.
 See Broadbalk plan 1926-1967 (pdf); Broadbalk cropping 1926-1967 (pdf)

 3. 1968 onwards.
 Two major modifications were made from 1968. i) The division of Sections I to V to create 10 new Sections (0 - 9), so the yield of wheat grown continuously could be compared with that of wheat grown in rotation after a two-year break. ii) The introduction of modern, short-strawed cultivars, which lead to an increase in grain yields and a decrease in straw yields.
 The old cultivar Squarehead's Master was grown on parts of some plots between 1987 and 1990, enabling a comparison to be made with modern cultivars (indicated as plot 'S' in the extracted data, eg Plot 9S, see Austin et al, 1993).
 After the 1968 changes, Sections 0, 1, 8 and 9 continued to grow winter wheat only, whilst Sections 2, 4, 7 and Sections 3, 5, 6 went into two different 3-course rotations (see 1968 cropping details link).
 In 1978, Section 6 reverted to continuous wheat and the other five Sections went into a five year rotation, currently oats, forage maize, wheat, wheat, wheat.
 Pesticides are applied where necessary, except on Section 6, which does not receive spring or summer fungicides.
 Herbicides have been used as required since 1964 on all of the experiment, except for Section 8 (old Section VA), which has never received herbicides.
 On Section 0 the straw on each plot has been chopped after harvest and incorporated in the soil since autumn 1986; on all other Sections the straw is baled and removed.
-See Broadbalk plan since 1968 (pdf); Broadbalk cropping since 1968 (pdf)
+See Broadbalk plan 1996-2017 (pdf); Broadbalk cropping since 1968 (pdf) and Broadbalk today (pdf).